Baháʼí Faith in Asia: Qatar

 On 31 March 2021, Qatari authorities blacklisted and deported a prominent Qatar-born Baháʼí, Omid Seioshansian, on "unspecified criminal and national security charges."
 Over the years many Baháʼís have been blacklisted and deported from Qatar.
 Once blacklisted, Baháʼís are expelled from the country and are permanently refused reentry.
 Residency permits of non-Qatari Baháʼís have also been denied, or not renewed.

 United Arab Emirates

 The Baháʼí Faith in the United Arab Emirates begins before the specific country gained independence in 1971.
 The first Baháʼís arrived in Dubai by 1950, and by 1957, there were four Baháʼí Local Spiritual Assemblies in the region of the UAE and a regional National Spiritual Assembly of the Arabian Peninsula.
 Recent estimates count some 38,364 Baháʼís or 0.5% of the national population.

 Yemen

-In 2018, the Houthi movement in Yemen filed charges against 20 Baháʼís in the country.
-Six who were held in detention were released in 2020.
+The Bahá’í Faith in Yemen is a small but active religious community that has been present in the country since the mid-nineteenth century.
+There are estimated to be a few thousand Bahá’ís in Yemen, including many from Yemeni tribes and prominent families, alongside long-time residents of Persian origin.
+Despite their small numbers, Yemeni Bahá’ís have contributed to national life through work in health care, engineering, education, reconciliation initiatives, youth development, and humanitarian relief, while facing severe repression—particularly in areas controlled by the Houthi authorities since 2014.